BioPAX/BioPAX.github.io/README.md

 ## PS:
-Official BioPAX web site www.biopax.org has been at CBIO MSKCC until 2013; then it moved to Sourceforge (Project-Web hosting, biopax.sf.net) and still resides there.
+Official BioPAX web site www.biopax.org has been at CBIO MSKCC until 2013; then it moved to Sourceforge (Project-Web hosting, biopax.sf.net), and
-Site configuration and some static content are stored in the Hg [repository](http://hg.code.sf.net/p/biopax/site).
+its configuration and some content were in the Hg [repository](http://hg.code.sf.net/p/biopax/site).
-And we are thinking of a better design (not using .htaccess, MediaWiki and PHP) and migrating here.
+Now, we are migrating from Sourceforge.

 Sincerely yours,